mkcalendario-strat/mkcalendario-mini-project-2/README.md

 ## 🛡️ Blog Key System

-When a blog is posted, a **unique blog key** is generated and shown only once.
+When posting a blog, users can create their **unique blog key**.
 This key allows the user to:

 - Edit their post.
 - Delete their post.